The Impact of CSS View Transitions on Web Performance

 }

-This simple addition allows the browser to handle the transition of this element automatically when a view transition occurs.
+This simple addition allows the browser to handle the transition automatically when navigating between pages on the same origin.

-The View Transition API offers a smooth and possibly visually pleasant transitions between navigations.
-This might lead to small benefits in business metrics like lower bounce raters and possibly higher sales.
-However, especially on low end browsers like mobile devices, developers must carefully consider its performance implications.
+The View Transition API offers smooth and visually pleasant transitions between navigations.
+This can lead to small benefits in business metrics like lower bounce rates and higher engagement.
+However, especially on low-end mobile devices, developers must carefully consider the performance implications.
 Here are my recommendations: